“The poet is a liar who always speaks the truth.” — Jean Cocteau

 Bad Metaphor

-Bad Metaphor is a workshop for poets and a lab for how language behaves under pressure.
-The Educator and the Poet work in open dialogue — critique and revision visible at every step — so you can read, redirect, or override what happens next.
+Bad Metaphor is a language research laboratory working on humanistic AI — systems that participate in how people make meaning rather than substitute for them.
+Our flagship method is the poetry Workshop: the Educator and the Poet work in open dialogue, critique and revision visible at every step, so you can read, redirect, or override what happens next.

 The Educator doesn't just flag clichés; it performs cliché autopsy — why the phrase failed, what you were reaching for, what image might still live beneath the dead language.
 That's pedagogy, not scoring: a voice that reads closely enough to say your volta lands too early, then offers pivots you hadn't considered.